 This is an implant-retained full upper/lower denture, which attaches permanently to the implants.
 The dentist uses a precision torque instrument to affix the tooth prosthetic with tiny threaded nuts on the implant screws.
 Fixed hybrid dentures are the best option when replacing a full set of teeth.
 They typically require between four and six implants.

 The process begins with a consultation with your dentist.
 To see if you are a good candidate for dental implants, the dentist will use a CBCT scan.
 After the scan, you will receive a dental implant treatment plan, as well as financing and payment options.

 Your next step is surgery.
 The dentist will use sedation surgery where you will probably sleep through the entire process.
 Side effects will be soreness and swelling, which you can easily control with Tylenol or dentist-prescribed pain medications.

 Following a post-operative visit, the dentist will take your final impressions for the new permanent fixed dentures.
-Within two to four weeks after that, you will receive that beautiful new set of teeth!
+Within two to four weeks after that, you will receive your beautiful new set of teeth!

 How Much Will Dental Implants Cost?

-Actual treatment costs are dependent on whether any additional procedures might be required; e.g., bone replacement therapy.
-Likewise, a single tooth implant with a crown will cost significantly less than a Hybrid Fixed Denture.
+Actual treatment costs are dependent on whether any additional procedures might be required, such as bone replacement therapy.
+Likewise, a single tooth implant with a crown will cost significantly less than a hybrid fixed denture.